And the WINNERS of our competitions are…..

 11. The judges’ decision is final.
 No correspondence or discussion concerning the judges’ decision will be entered into.

-13. Winners and runners-up in each category will be invited to read at the prize-giving event in the Town Hall, Bray, on Culture Night, Friday Sept 21st.
+13. Winners will be announced and invited to read at the prize-giving event on Culture Night, Friday Sept 23rd in Bray Library.

 16. Manuscripts will not be returned.